 Is HIFU considered safe?

 HIFU aesthetic devices are considered medical equipment and should only be used at licensed medical centres.
-There is a wide range of brands due to the interest generated around HIFU treatments, so not all HIFU treatments offer the same safety or efficacy.
+There is a wide range of brands in Singapore due to the interest generated around HIFU treatments, so not all HIFU treatments offer the same safety or efficacy.

 You might be surprised to hear that cases with severe negative side effects sometimes involve the best and most branded machines.
 These side effects come from inappropriate use of the machine and poor technique, so doctor experience is extremely important!